BrainNormalizer: Anatomy-Informed Pseudo-Healthy Brain Reconstruction from Tumor MRI via Edge-Guided ControlNet: Experiments

 \subsection{Evaluation Protocol}

-Because paired non-tumorous ground truth is unavailable, pixel-level metrics are unsuitable for evaluating reconstruction quality.
-Minor pixel deviations caused by stochastic generation or noise do not necessarily indicate anatomical differences.
-Instead, we adopted perceptual and feature-level metrics that better capture realism and structural consistency.

-To evaluate the effectiveness of each component, we compared three models: (1) a diffusion model based on DDIM sampling without inpainting or ControlNet conditioning proposed by Wolleb et al.~\cite{wolleb2022diffusion}, (2) a baseline diffusion model fine-tuned only with the first-stage inpainting objective, and (3) the proposed model with additional edge-guided ControlNet fine-tuning.
-This comparison enables an ablation-style assessment of the proposed edge-guided fine-tuning strategy.
+To evaluate the effectiveness of each component, we compared four models: (1) a DDIM-based diffusion model without inpainting or ControlNet conditioning~\cite{wolleb2022diffusion}, {(2) a two-stage CycleGAN–diffusion framework for pseudo-healthy reconstruction and tumor detection~\cite{wang2024two}}, {(3) a diffusion-based inpainting model conditioned on masked MRI and tumor masks~\cite{durrer2024denoising}}, and (4) a baseline diffusion model fine-tuned only with the first-stage SD inpainting objective. {This comparison additionally facilitates an ablation-style analysis of the proposed method.
+Specifically, (1) represents a diffusion model without inpainting, while (4) corresponds to an inpainting model without edge conditioning.
+The proposed BrainNormalizer further incorporates edge-based structural guidance, enabling a stepwise analysis of these components.}

-To quantitatively evaluate model performance, we employed three complementary metrics that jointly assess image realism, structural integrity, and clinical plausibility.
+Since paired non-tumorous ground truth is unavailable, pixel-level metrics are unsuitable for evaluating reconstruction quality, as minor pixel deviations caused by stochastic generation or noise do not necessarily indicate anatomical differences.
+To quantitatively evaluate model performance, we employed three complementary metrics that assess generative realism, downstream clinical plausibility, and structural consistency.

-\textbf{Fréchet Inception Distance (FID).} FID quantifies the distance between feature distributions of generated images and real non-tumorous images, computed in the feature space of a pretrained network:

-where \((\mu_r, \Sigma_r)\) and \((\mu_g, \Sigma_g)\) denote the mean and covariance of features from real and generated images, respectively.
-Lower values indicate closer alignment to real-image distributions, reflecting higher perceptual realism and anatomical plausibility.

-\textbf{Structural Similarity Index (SSIM).} SSIM measures local structural similarity between two images \(x\) and \(y\) in terms of luminance, contrast, and structure:

-where \(\mu_x\), \(\mu_y\) and \(\sigma_x^2\), \(\sigma_y^2\) represent the local means and variances, and \(\sigma_{xy}\) the covariance between \(x\) and \(y\).
-Given the absence of paired non-tumorous MRIs, SSIM was computed between the inpainted region and its contralateral non-tumorous region within each slice, serving as a proxy for evaluating structural symmetry preservation.

-\textbf{False Positive (FP) Detection Rate.} A pretrained BraTS tumor segmentation model was used to evaluate clinical realism.
-The FP rate is defined as:

-where \(N_{\text{pred-tumor}}\) denotes the number of generated non-tumorous slices predicted as containing tumors, and \(N_{\text{total}}\) the total number of generated slices.
-Lower FP rates indicate that the synthesized pseudo-healthy MRIs are less likely to be misclassified as tumorous, reflecting greater clinical plausibility.